Mahmudul29/JustToLearnGithub/README.md

 # JustToLearnGithub
-I am creating this repository to learn git and githum
+I am creating this repository to learn git and github